blackary/neat-starter/src/posts/daily/fri-may-30.md

 ### Praise

-Psalm 73c, 119s
+Psalm 55c, 119s

 ### Prayer

-1. Ask God to keep you in his way.
+1. Rejoice if you know that your Redeemer lives.
 2. Pray for the hearing of God’s word preached this Sunday.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.